22nd – 28th January, 2018

 About the Museum of Homelessness

-The Museum of Homelessness (MoH) is the first of its kind in the UK and is being developed by people from all walks of life, including those who have been homeless.
+The Museum of Homelessness (MoH) is the first of its kind in the UK and is developed by people from all walks of life, including those who have been homeless.
 The community explores the art, history and culture of homelessness to make a difference for homeless people today.
 The MoH make the invisible visible through collecting, research, events and exhibitions.
 The organisation does not yet have a building, so works with partners to produce public programmes.
 State of the Nation is a year-long creative exploration into the homelessness crisis that grips the UK.
 Launched on 8th April with a two day event at Tate Exchange at Tate Modern, this year’s worth of activity is a campaign that shines a light on the realities of homelessness today and one that is pushing for change.
 It includes major events, displays, intimate talks, video blogs, articles and much more.

 www.museumofhomelessness.org